 Below are the sentencing guidelines applicable to sentencing for violations:

 A Federal Defense Attorney Can Help with a Violation of Supervised Release

 The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C., are strong advocates for individuals accused of violating supervised release.
 We have extensive experience with federal revocation and sentencing proceedings.
 Based in the Detroit area, we represent individuals across Michigan.
 The conditions of a person’s supervised release are tailored to the nature of their conviction.
 Violation of a supervised release can occur in several different ways, such as:

 - Failing a drug test

 Federal Revocation and Sentencing Proceedings

-You are entitled to a hearing in these situations and all federal revocation and sentencing proceedings.
-However, in these hearings, you are not entitled to a jury of your peers.
-If the judge finds by a preponderance of the evidence that you violated your supervised release, the judge can order your return to prison.
+Someone accused of a supervised release violation is entitled to formal federal revocation and sentencing proceedings, and they have rights that must be protected.
+However, in these hearings, the accused is not entitled to a jury and must rely on a judge to make fair and equitable decisions.
+If the judge finds by a preponderance of the evidence that the defendant violated their supervised release, the judge can order them to return to federal prison.

 Unparalleled Track Record – Federal Criminal Defense in Michigan